 The CB500X is a versatile, do-anything bike that does particularly well on long rides as well as daily commuting.
 This adventure-styled tourer is powered by a 471cc DOHC parallel-twin motor that makes a user-friendly 35 kW or 47 hp at peak.
 It’s the same engine as in the Rebel 500 and CB500F, so there are some similarities in the maintenance schedules.

-While the Honda CB500X is not a high-power dedicated adventure bike, it’s comfortable on the highway, doing light off-roading, and anywhere you dare to take it — and people dare to take an entry-level machine to a lot of places!
+While the Honda CB500X is not a high-power dedicated adventure bike, nor a nimble dirt bike, it’s comfortable on the highway, on light off-road trails, and anywhere you dare to take it — and people dare to take an entry-level machine to a lot of places!

 What you need to service the Honda CB500X